enasequence/read_docs/retrieval/programmatic-access/taxon-based-search.rst

 As a result, before searching through ENA using Taxonomy, you'll need to find the appropriate taxon for the search within the Tax Database.

-If you know the scientific name of the taxon for the search, you catch retrieve the tax ID using the taxonomy database API:
+If you know the scientific name of the taxon for the search, you can retrieve the tax ID using the taxonomy database API:

 .. code-block:: bash